Barkhausen noise from formation of 360$^{\circ}$ domain walls in disordered permalloy thin films: Computational methods

 An example of a simulated system is shown in Fig. \ref{fig:system}(a).
 We discretize the square thin film on a finite difference grid with spacing of 4 nm in the $x$ and $y$ in-plane directions where the linear system size is 4096 nm and consider a single 16 nm long cell in the perpendicular $z$ direction (the film thickness).
 Periodic boundary conditions are employed in the in-plane $x$ and $y$ directions.
 We use the common literature values for the exchange stiffness $A = 13$ pJ/m and the average saturation magnetization $M_s = $ 800 kA/m.
-Structural disorder is introduced via a spatially varying $M_s$ by performing a 2D Voronoi tessellation on each sample with the grain size of 30 nm (the disorder correlation length), and assigning a random value of $M_s$ in each grain from a normal distribution with mean of 800 kA/m and standard deviations (the disorder strengths) between 5 \% and 50 \% of the mean value (negative $M_s$ values are avoided by re-drawing until a positive value is obtained) ~\cite{Min2010, Leliaert2014}.
+Structural disorder is introduced via a spatially varying $M_s$ by performing a 2D Voronoi tessellation on each sample with the grain size of 30 nm (the disorder correlation length), and assigning a random value of $M_s$ in each grain from a normal distribution with mean of 800 kA/m and standard deviations (the disorder strengths) between 5 \% and 35 \% of the mean value (negative $M_s$ values are avoided by re-drawing until a positive value is obtained) ~\cite{Min2010, Leliaert2014}.
 This way, we establish a random component in the energy landscape of the magnetization state, characterized by the correlation length (Voronoi grain size) and magnitude (disorder strength) of the disorder.
+In a material, such disorder can be caused by inhomogeneous distribution of elements in the sample, impurity material, defects, and other lattice imperfections.
 Introducing the disorder by parameter variation in the zero-anisotropy case can be done through variation of either $M_s$ or $A$ or both.
-Here we investigate the effect of the $M_s$ variation only assuming that, especially for the lowest disorder strengths, the details of the disorder implementation are not important for the magnetization dynamics of the system.
+Here we investigate the effect of the $M_s$ variation only.
+According to our test runs, simultaneous variation of exchange stiffness $A$ does not alter the magnetization dynamics qualitatively but the dynamical process is dominated by the spatial $M_s$ variation.

 In each run, the magnitude $B_\mathrm{ext}$ of the external field $\vec B_\textrm{ext}=B_\textrm{ext}\hat{x}$ is swept from 100 mT (at which point the system is close to saturation with $m_x \approx 1$) to $-$100 mT.
 The run is considered finished once $m_x$ falls below $-0.98$ or the external field reaches $-100$ mT.
 This procedure thus produces half of the hysteresis loop where $m_x$ reverses from a value close to $+1$ to a value close to $-1$.